 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Apex Trader Funding is $44 cheaper to get started.
-Apex Trader Funding charges $131 one-time plus a $89 activation fee.
-Trade Day charges $125/mo (monthly subscription) plus a $139 activation fee.
+Trade Day is $92 cheaper to get started.
+Apex Trader Funding charges $249 one-time plus a $69 activation fee.
+Trade Day charges $87/mo (monthly subscription) plus a $139 activation fee.
+Trade Day currently has an active promotion which may further reduce cost.

-Apex Trader Funding uses Intraday Trailing drawdown at 4% ($2,000 buffer once at profit target), while Trade Day uses .
+Apex Trader Funding uses Intraday Trailing drawdown at 4%, while Trade Day uses Intraday Trailing at 4% ($2,000 buffer once locked at initial).
+Lock behavior differs: Apex Trader Funding — trails indefinitely, while Trade Day — locks at $50,000 after $2,000 profit.

 Apex Trader Funding gets you funded faster, with an estimated ~11 days to first payout (1d eval + 5d winning + 5d processing).
 Apex Trader Funding has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Trade Day requires your best day to be no more than 30% of total profit.

-Both firms require clearing a buffer zone before your first payout โ you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
-Check the and detail pages for the exact buffer amounts.
+Trade Day requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed. has no buffer requirement, meaning payouts are available from day one.

-Apex Trader Funding is a stronger fit for day traders and budget traders (news trading allowed).
+Both firms work well for budget traders.
+Apex Trader Funding is a stronger fit for day traders (news trading allowed).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate

-At $500/day profit, Apex Trader Funding reaches break-even (never) while Trade Day reaches it on day 12.
-Apex Trader Funding costs $44 less to get started.
-Trade Day projects $7,604/mo more in funded earnings.
+At $500/day profit, Apex Trader Funding reaches break-even on day 12 while Trade Day reaches it on day 12.
+Trade Day costs $92 less to get started.
+Trade Day projects $6,604/mo more in funded earnings.

 Choose Apex Trader Funding if you want: